samuraraujo/SERIMI-RDF-Interlinking/README.md

 	git clone git://github.com/samuraraujo/SERIMI-RDF-Interlinking.git

-You can also download it by clicking in the button DOWNLOAD in this page.
+You can also download it by clicking in the button DOWNLOADS on the top of this page.

 ## Testing the installation